 Exercise to combat stress and lower blood pressure

 Exercise in general can help reduce stress and manage weight, and being active will certainly help reduce your chances of getting high blood pressure.
-This doesn’t mean you have to join a gym, in fact here are some ways to quickly and easily incorporate more exercise into your day.
+This doesn’t mean you have to join a gym, in fact here are some ways to quickly and easily incorporate more into your day.

 - Walk rather than take the car to work